-Cobden Technical School from 8.30am McAuley Campus, Camperdown from 8.30am
+Cobden Technical School from a McAuley Campus, Camperdown from a

 Where fitted, seat belts must be worn on buses.
 Misbehavior on buses may result in a student's suspension from bus travel for a period of time.
 Please contact the College IMMEDIATELY if your child encounters any problems with bus travel.